 Other changes that should be expected, particularly in those who have been smoking vapor for some time, include a temporary reduction in the individual’s educational, professional, and even domestic abilities during this period of adjustment.

 Since the withdrawal process can be different for everyone, it’s recommended that anyone considering detoxing from smoking vapor should reach out to a professional.
-Withdrawals and detoxing can be an intimidating prospect, and working with a healthcare professional to reach sobriety milestones is one of the best ways to begin the long road to recovery on the right foot.
+Withdrawals and detoxing can be intimidating, and working with a healthcare professional to reach sobriety milestones is one of the best ways to begin the long road to recovery on the right foot.

 Nicotine withdrawal can be difficult, uncomfortable, and sometimes even painful, but completing the detox and withdrawal stage in a comfortable, upscale facility can be the strongest first step.
 Once the right foundation has been created, the individual has much better chances of consistent, long-term recovery.